Faith Transitions

 "Fundamentalisms are really anxiety-management systems.
 That is to say, that in the face of ambiguity, which is troubling and disturbing to ego consciousness, I will grasp towards certainty.
 I find in fundamentalism a definition of clarity - what's right, what's wrong, who are the good people, who are the bad people.
 It removes from me the tremendous burden of having to make those decisions by myself on an individualized basis." ~James Hollis, "What is a Mature Spirituality?" - interview with Tami Simon.

 James Hollis says that spiritual abuse is like forcing someone to like the same food as you, and making it a crime to not like it.
 He asks us to consider what resonates with us.
 Resonance can't be faked.
-If it doesn't feel right, then it's not right for you.
+If it doesn't feel right, then it may not be right for you.
 But that doesn't mean it's not right for someone else.

 When I began finding goodness, truth and beauty in many places outside of the religion of my youth, I became curious, and I wanted to learn more.
-Eventually, the egoic notion that my religion was the only right one was replaced by the joyful experience of continual expansion, which fed my soul.
+The joyful experience of continual expansion fed my soul.
 I've experienced all of Ken Wilber's stages of ego development - egocentric, ethnocentric, worldcentric and kosmocentric.

-I no longer need to be right (egocentric).
-I no longer need to follow the group (ethnocentric).
+I no longer need to always be right (egocentric).
+I no longer need to follow the group without questioning (ethnocentric).
 I try to serve humanity in the world to the best of my ability (worldcentric).
-But my ultimate joy is in aligning with my own soul and my highest evolutionary purpose.
-My soul's purpose is aligned with the purpose of All That Is (kosmocentric).
+But my ultimate joy is in aligning with my soul's purpose and God's will (kosmocentric).

 The biggest change I've noticed in myself over the last decade is a great increase in compassion for other people.
-This comes from practicing seeing the world from many different perspectives.
+This comes from deeply listening to other people and practicing seeing the world from different perspectives.
+It also comes from praying every day to know how I can serve others, and then doing what I am told by Spirit to do.

 Faith Transitions and Anxiety